annmirosh/scroll-to-top/README.md

     defineCustomElements(window);
     ```

-    -for Vue.js project define custom elements in the main.js file:
+    - for Vue.js project define custom elements in the main.js file:

     ```
     import { defineCustomElements } from 'scroll-to-top-btn/dist/loader';